mkobuolys/flutter-design-patterns/assets/markdown/abstract-factory.md

 }
 ```

-- _CupertinoWidgetsFactory_ - a concrete factory class which implements the _IWidgetsFactory_ interface and its methods creating the Cupertino style widgets.
+- _CupertinoWidgetsFactory_ - a concrete factory class that implements the _IWidgetsFactory_ interface and its methods creating the Cupertino style widgets.

 ```
 class CupertinoWidgetsFactory implements IWidgetsFactory {